ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 * {{capsule}} introduces the Capsule Protocol and the "data stream" concept.
   Data streams are initiated using special-purpose HTTP requests, after which Capsules, an end-to-end message, can be sent.
-  * Datagram Capsule types {{datagram-capsule}} are defined, along with guidance for defining new capsule types.
+  * {{datagram-capsule}} defines Datagram Capsule types, along with guidance for specifying new capsule types.

 ## Conventions and Definitions {#defs}